Ziauddin University

 Professor Dr. Nikhat Ahmed Siddiqui

 Professor Nikhat is a neuroscientist, biochemist, and former Dean of Research at Ziauddin University.
 Her research career spans over 38 years and crosses the entire research spectrum, from laboratory experiments to clinical studies on diseases such as diabetes, dementia, and blindness.
 She also meaningfully contributes to research ethics, training, policy development, and strategic planning.
-Beyond conducting scientific research, Prof. Nikhat is passionate about building capacity to enable high- quality and patient-centered research in Pakistan
+Beyond conducting scientific research, Prof. Nikhat is passionate about building capacity to enable high-quality and patient-centred research in Pakistan.

 Dr. Timo Tolppa